flowers-1/powershellprojects/README.md

 The purpose of these scripts are to prevent human-error and reduce the technical knowledge burden that some of the installation could cause.

-*For more information, please see the documentation located in the "/help" folder*
+*For more information, please see the documentation located in the help folder*